Thursday, June 26, 2025

 Chang said recent economic conditions compounded by the presidential administration’s plans on increasing tariffs on imports have burdened her business.
 Despite not raising prices even during the COVID-19 pandemic, she added that she is currently in the process of increasing prices on menu items by $1 to $4.

-Thirty percent of Chunju Han-il Kwan’s current business expenses go to ingredient costs, but tariffs will raise that to 50% of their total expenses as a majority of her ingredients are imported from Korea, Mexico and China, Chang said.
+Thirty percent of Chunju Han-il Kwan’s current business expenses go to ingredient costs, but tariffs will raise that to 50% of its total expenses, as a majority of her ingredients are imported from Korea, Mexico and China, Chang said.
 Considering the rising costs of taxes, employee wages, rent and other expenses due to inflation, she added that she will no longer be able to maintain the business if she doesn’t raise the prices customers pay.

-Chang, who immigrated to the U.S. in 1990 to chase the American dream, said she worked long nights as a waitress before saving up the money and courage to open Chunju Han-il Kwan – which has been open 13 hours a day, seven days a week for 33 years now.
+Chang, who immigrated to the U.S. in 1990 to chase the American dream, said she worked long nights as a server before saving up the money and courage to open Chunju Han-il Kwan – which has been open 13 hours a day, seven days a week for 33 years now.